OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 **Sandboxing:** Android apps don't have direct access to hardware resources, and each app runs in its own virtual machine or sandbox.
 This enables the OS to have precise control over resources and memory access on the device.
 For instance, a crashing app doesn't affect other apps running on the same device.
 Android controls the maximum number of system resources allocated to apps, preventing any one app from monopolizing too many resources.
 At the same time, this sandbox design can be considered as one of the many principles in Android's global defense-in-depth strategy.
 A malicious third-party application, with low privileges, shouldn't be able to escape its own runtime and read the memory of a victim application on the same device.
 In the following section we take a closer look at the different defense layers in the Android operating system.
 Learn more in the section ["Software Isolation"](#software-isolation).

-You can find more detailed information in the Google Source article ["Android Runtime (ART)"](https://source.android.com/devices/tech/dalvik/configure#how_art_works) , the ["Android Internals" by Jonathan Levin](http://newandroidbook.com/) and the [blog post "Android 101" by @_qaz_qaz](https://secrary.com/android-reversing/android101/).
+You can find more detailed information in the Google Source article ["Android Runtime (ART)"](https://source.android.com/devices/tech/dalvik/configure#how_art_works), the [book "Android Internals" by Jonathan Levin](http://newandroidbook.com/) and the [blog post "Android 101" by @_qaz_qaz](https://secrary.com/android-reversing/android101/).

 ## Android Security: Defense-in-Depth Approach